PeARSearch/PeARS-fruit-fly/common-crawl-processor/README.md

 ### Common-crawl-processor
 It's a pipeline to deal with web documents from Common Crawl.
-It selects documents from a pre-determined language, pre-process them and removes samples with unwanted content.
+It selects documents from a pre-determined language, pre-processes them and removes samples with unwanted content.

 ### Getting raw text out of Common Crawl dumps